I’m going to be blunt.

 You know that fight that happens every night about WHEN to do homework?

-If you’re fighting over the time, you’re assuming responsibility over your kids’ work.
+If you’re fighting all the time, you’re assuming responsibility over your kids’ work.

 They feel no inner drive to get it done because they know you’ll remind them.

 When my daughter struggled with her homework in Kindergarten, we sat down and brainstormed everything she had to do after school.

 She wrote down: unpack backpack, have a snack, feed the cat, do homework.

 Ok..
 I had to coax her on that “do homework” task.

 Then, I asked her to write down the order she wanted to do the tasks we agreed on.